amida-tech/recruitment-registry/api/docs/api.md

 Every resource field in this API that is designed to be user facing (shown to user in a user interface) can be translated into any language that is defined as a language resource.
 Such fields are referred as `text` fields in this API.

-Translations are available to any [GET] request method by specifying the language as an url query parameter.
+Translations are available to any [GET] request by specifying the language as an url query parameter.
 If a language is specified as a query parameter but the translation does not exist, server always responds with the English version instead.

 English versions of text fields can be updated using the same resources that translates and is specified below; `en` specified as language code for this case.